niplav/site/precision.md

 point, if remove digits of precision, the forecasts will become worse in expectation.

-But how might we confront our forecaster Baktiu from above?
+But how might we confront our forecaster Merkhet from above?
 How might we estimate the level of degrees of precision after which their forecasts gave no more additional information?